-- (i) To establish the extent to which microfinance services are being accessed by the small and medium enterprises owners in Kampala Uganda. - (ii) To determine the level of growth of small and medium enterprises in Kampala Uganda. - (iii) To establish the relationship between microfinance services and growth of small and medium enterprise in Kampala Uganda.
+(i) To establish the extent to which microfinance policies are being accessed by the small and medium enterprises owners in Kisoro municipality, Kisoro district.

+- (ii) To determine the level of development of small and medium enterprises in Kisoro municipality, Kisoro district. - (iii) To establish the relationship between microfinance policies and financial performance of SMES in Kisoro municipality, Kisoro district.